friedroy/CIDR_Forests/README.md

 - [x] Remove duplicates of static features when creating the (X, y) training pair (duplicates are created for each lookback year)

 # Pipeline Breakdown
 The suggested pipeline for learning the time series can be broken down into the following stages:
+1. The data is now saved as a big CSV with rows as data points and columns for different features at different dates.
+The first part of the pipeline is to read this CSV and convert it into a format that is slightly easier to use.
+I loaded the CSV into a big tensor of shape (# data points, # years, # features + ndvi), where the months of the different features were aggregated according to [our previously chosen aggregation functions](https://docs.google.com/spreadsheets/d/188OjODdWSf7AR1he4f3eu2v0kSG8JEa1_swgaAjGCxQ/edit#gid=0)).
+Since the new data points are not on a regular spatial grid, we chose not to use the coordinates for now, which may change in the future
+2. After loading this tensor, we have to reshape it to accomodate typical SKLearn models.
+Since we are trying to see what features affect the ndvi, I chose not to add the previous years ndvi to the features the model sees, as it is most correlated with the current year's ndvi (but this can be easily changed).
+In addition, I added a feature to add more years into the history the model sees for it's prediction.
+After this stage, the machine learning `X` and `y` equivalents are built
+3. Validation options:
+    1. Since we are not taking into account the spatial coordinates, the first cross-validation technique I used was to train on previous years and test on the next year each time (this is essentially what the time series is trying to achieve); this is basically the [Time Series Split cross validation technique provided by SKlearn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html)
+    2. The problem with the above split is that what we are trying to show is not to predict the ndvi the following year but rather to generalize to new points.
+A better way to handle this is by breaking the data into spatio-temporal blocks, then using typical k-folds validation on different blocks (that are somewhat separated from each other).
+I will add this method of validation to the code, as it is probably better
+4. After choosing the model, we would like to extract feature importances from it.
+We can do this to any model using either simple [permutation tests](https://scikit-learn.org/stable/modules/permutation_importance.html), which are simple but effective, or the more complicated [SHAP values](https://christophm.github.io/interpretable-ml-book/shap.html), which are more accurate and we can check how the features push the model output

+# Image Based (Old) Pipeline Breakdown
+The suggested pipeline for learning the time series can be broken down into the following stages:
 1. Read the time series as well as the constant data into two different ```pandas.DataFrame```s; the time series is stored in ```df``` and the fixed data is stored in ```fdf```